jessebmiller/writing/trust-the-process.md

 Accept and build upon the direction that others in the team offer.
 No kills all momentum.

+## Trust librarians

+Look to library science for knowledge management Prioritize knowledge management (it helps communication)

 ### Learn "how to solve it"

 1. Understand your goal